 - National Medical Association (NMA) Physician Locator.
-The NMA represents African American doctors, and can help you find an African American doctor in your area.
+The NMA represents African American/Black doctors and can help you find an African American/Black doctor in your area.

 - HRSA Health Centers.
 Contact HRSA to make an appointment or get a blood pressure screenings (877-464-4772).
 HRSA provides care even if you have no health insurance.
 Open weekdays 8am to 8pm Eastern Time (except federal holidays).

 - Visit your insurance plan’s website to find a doctor in your area.
 Most health insurance providers have a “Find a Doctor” feature on their websites.